International Business Machines Corporation research snapshot

 Mean-reversion setup

-Do not average down without a predefined maximum loss and a fresh review of balance sheet and AI disruption risk.
+Do not average down without a predefined maximum loss and a fresh review of balance sheet, investigation, and AI disruption risk.

 Fundamental monitor

-Track software revenue, Red Hat growth, AI book of business conversion, consulting backlog, infrastructure cycle strength, free cash flow, debt, dividend coverage, and management commentary on Confluent integration.
+Track software revenue, Red Hat and Data growth, the Z program recovery, consulting signings, free cash flow, debt, dividend coverage, and management commentary on the securities investigation and quantum investment plan.

-Reduce confidence when the stock moves mainly on AI headlines without matching revenue, margin, or cash-flow evidence.
+Reduce confidence when the stock moves mainly on investigation or quantum headlines without matching revenue, margin, or cash-flow evidence.

 Investment research summary